stvz233/remarcable-fullstack-challenge/README.md

 ## Data Population

-You don't need to manually add data!
-I have built an automated tool to handle this:

 - **Automatic Import Using CSV Dataset**: Run the following command to load the sample data from `products.csv` into your local database:

 ```bash